cue-lang/cue/doc/ref/spec.md

 defines that the value `v` should unify with any field in the resulting struct `c` whose label unifies with pattern `p`.

+TODO(FIXME): what exactly is a "pattern"?
+It's not properly defined; can it be any CUE expression?

 <!-- TODO: Update grammar and support this.
 A pattern constraints with a pattern preceded by `...` indicates the pattern can only matches fields in `b` for which there